Adaptive Policies for Perimeter Surveillance Problems: The Model

 \section{The Model}

 Before introducing solution methods we give a mathematical model of the problem.
-Throughout the paper, for a positive integer $\Omega$ let the notation $[\Omega]$ represent the set $\{1,2,...,\Omega\}$.
+Throughout the paper, for a positive integer $W$ let the notation $[W]$ represent the set $\{1,2,...,W\}$.

-A domain of search (perimeter) comprises $K$ cells while searches are conducted by $U$ agents.
-We write to denote the deployment of agent $u$ to search cell $k$, while is used when cell $k$ goes unsearched.
-An \emph{action} $\mathbf{a} := (a_1,a_2,...,a_K) \in \{0,1,...U\}^K$ describes a deployment of the agents across the perimeter.
-We impose the requirement that $\mathbf{a} \in \mathcal{A}$, the \emph{action set}, where These conditions on $\mathcal{A}$ ensure that agents are assigned to disjoint connected sub-regions of the perimeter.
-This constraint eliminates unnecessary travel times for the agents and the possibility of multiple agents detecting the same event.
-The actions are uniquely defined by indicator variables
+The observation domain (line) comprises $K$ cells which can be searched by $U$ searchers.
+We write to denote the deployment of searcher $u$ to cell $k$, while is used when cell $k$ goes unsearched.
+An \emph{action} \CH{$\mathbf{a} := (a_1,a_2,...,a_K) \in \{0,1,...,U\}^K$} describes a deployment of the searchers across the line.
+We impose the requirement that $\mathbf{a} \in \mathcal{A}$, the \emph{action set}, where These conditions on $\mathcal{A}$ ensure that searchers are assigned to disjoint connected sub-regions of the perimeter.
+The actions are uniquely defined by indicator variables $a_{iju} \in \{0,1\}$ for $i,j \in [K]$, $i<j$ and $u \in [U]$ such that